akang943578/java-bard-api/README.md

 ## Further

 ### Support languages other than English, Japanese or Korean
-As we know, Google Bard currently only support languages in ['en', 'ja', 'ko'], if you want to interact with Bard in other languages, we have to handle the translation by ourselves.
+As we know, Google Bard currently only support languages in ['en', 'ja', 'ko'], if you want to interact with Bard in other languages, you have to handle the translation by ourselves.

 One of the most popular translation API is [Google Translate](https://cloud.google.com/translate/docs/basic/setup-basic), you can use it to translate your language to one of the supported languages, and then send the translated text to Bard.
 This API is not free of charge, you have to pay for it.